 This schedule presents information on the District's proportionate share of the net pension liability (NPL), the plans' fiduciary net positions and, when applicable, the State's proportionate share of the NPL associated with the District.
-In the future, as data becomes available, ten years of information will be presented.

-Changes in Benefit Terms - There were no changes in benefit terms since the previous valuations for both CalSTRS and CalPERS.
+Changes in Benefit Terms - There was a changed in required employer contribution rate from 25.37% to 26.68% for CalPERS and there was no change in benefit terms since the previous valuations for CalSTRS.